VincentGranville/Point-Processes/Book/README.md

 Coming soo.
-All the material here is from this upcoming book.
-Extracts from the books are available in the following folders.
-More will be added soon.
+Other material is available in the following folders:

 <ul>
   <li><a href="https://github.com/VincentGranville/Point-Processes/tree/main/Videos">Videos</a></li>